 - The Star Wars Holiday Special (which, thankfully, didn't directly reference Christmas, unlike the [thankfully non-canon] album pictured) had many examples of 20th-century Earth technology, ranging from eyeglasses, which are usually a rarity in the Star Wars Expanded Universe, to what appears to be a commercially available personal computer from the late 1970s.

 - The Thrawn Trilogy starts off by mentioning hot chocolate, of all things, referring to it as "exotic" and something Lando found in his travels.
+But then again, we all know it comes from the same place that Lando also found Colt 45 Malt Liquor.

 - In the original A New Hope novelization (written before the movie was released), Obi-Wan says something about ducks.
 In this case, however, this trope is hilariously subverted when Luke, puzzled, asks, "What's a duck?"